Regular foot care in zoo elephants:

 Shorten the cuticle and remove debris and dirt from the nail bed.

 Figure 8.
 Evenly trimmed cuticle and clean nail bed area.
-(P3 of the right front foot in a female Asian elephant, 41yrs.)
+P3 of the right hindfoot in a 10 yr-old male Asian elephant.

 Check all structures while the elephant is standing and walking.
-In particular make sure that the nail wall is not weight bearing while standing and the unrolling during the walking phase is smooth.
+In particular make sure that the nail wall is not weight bearing while standing and the joint movements during the walking phase are smooth.
 In case you are not happy with the result, go back to Step 1-4 depending on your observation.

 Figure 9.
 After completion of a foot trim, take the time to check thoroughly every structure while the elephant is standing and walking.
-Be particularly focused on the weight distribution. (left rear foot of a female Asian elephant, 39yrs.)
+Be particularly focused on the weight distribution. (hindfeet of an 18 yr-old female Asian elephant, right foot trimmed).
+Note: The edges of the nails of the right foot are more rounded than we recommend here.
+Rounding may weaken the white line of the nail.

 Practical notes: